 - North Coast Music Festival | September 1st-3rd | SeatGeek Stadium Bridgeview | Featuring Zed's Dead, Marshmello, Flume, and more

 - ARC Music Festival | September 1st-3rd | Union Park | Featuring: Acid Pauli, DJ Three, Pan-Pot, and more

 - Riot Fest | September 15th-17th | Douglass Park | Featuring: Foo Fighters, The Cure, Death Cab for Cutie, and more

 - World Music Festival | September 22nd-October 1st | Multiple locations | Featuring: Cha Wa, Héctor Guerra, and more

 Below we list a few of Chicago's best music venues to check out.

-There will be many local artists and some guests as well.
 Either get there early to snag an up-close seat or bring a blanket and a picnic lunch to enjoy in the lawn space.

 TIP: Learn more about Millennium Park on our Pay-What-You-Like walking tour of the Loop & Millennium Park.

 Or if you prefer to move at your own pace, use our self-guided Millennium Park Tour.

 Eat, drink, and be merry at Oktoberfest in Chicago.